sgost/contentconcepts-data/services/academic_editing/manuscript_editing/index.md

     image: editing_certificate.svg
   - title: Personal Care
-    description: At our manuscript editing service, we treat each document with the utmost care and attention, tailoring our editing to meet your specific needs and preferences.
-With us, you can trust that your manuscript will receive the personalized care it deserves.
+    description: At our manuscript editing service, we treat each document with the utmost care and attention, tailoring to meet your specific needs.
     image: affordable.svg
 editingCard:
   - title: Editing Links card Title